Molecular De Novo Design through Transformer-based Reinforcement Learning: Experiment

-\textbf{REINVENT-Trans} demonstrates its strength in molecular generation, consistently achieving top results in several oracles.
+\textbf{REINVENT-Transformer} demonstrates its strength in molecular generation, consistently achieving top results in several properties.
 For instance, the model achieved the highest performance for `Albuterol\_Similarity', `Mestranol\_Similarity', `QED', `Scaffold\_Hop', and `Sitagliptin\_MPO'.
 This suggests that the transformer's architecture potentially excels in capturing intricate molecular patterns and relations, and effectively optimizing towards desired properties.

 \para{Comparative Insight}

 1. \textbf{Versus REINVENT (SMILES and SELFIES):} REINVENT-Trans has outperformed the REINVENT model (using SMILES) in multiple instances.
 However, it's worth noting that in some oracles like `Osimertinib\_MPO', REINVENT achieves a marginally better score.
 It's also evident that SELFIES representation in REINVENT doesn't always improve the performance as compared to its SMILES counterpart.
 This underscores the importance of the underlying model's architecture and how different representations can influence its performance.